karma-sun/neeview/Language/Readme.md

 - Visual Studio 2019

     Required to use ResGen.exe and Al.exe for conversion.
-Install the toolset ".NET Desktop Development".
+Install the workload ".NET Desktop Development".

 - Zip version of NeeView (ver 39.0 or later or Canarry)